robfig/play-coffee/README.md

 3. Add the module to your application.conf / dependencies.yml file.

 The *sample* application included in the module exercises all of the functionality in the module, making it a good reference.
 It may be run by running 'play test' in the 'play-coffee/sample' directory.

+A *sample-scala* application is also included, to demonstrate and test usage with the Scala module.

 ## Feedback welcome.